tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #7 Security.md

         }
         ```

+5. We will once again publish  our application using the Dotnet Core CLI.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-5. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration.
+6. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration.
 Please remember to create your service instance with your initials**

     ```powershell
     cf create-service p-identity auth-internal sso-{Initials}
     ```

-6. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the SSO service
+7. Navigate to the manifest.yml file and in the services section add an entry to bind the application to the newly created instance of the SSO service

     ```yml
      - sso-{initials}